• Skip to primary navigation

 My favorite footed glass vase - perfect for fresh flower bouquets!

-4. A Patterned Table Runner
+4. Add Interest With a Table Runner

 Tall tablescape with sunflowers in a wood bowl, black and white buffalo check table runner and sunflowers in teacups